Compassionate Release: Debilitated Medical Condition

 All of these elements are considered by the Warden during the local level review.
 The Warden has significant discretion when considering these and other factors.

 The Compassionate Release Process

 Once the inmate submits his or her request to the Warden, the compassionate release process begins.
-If the Warden determines that a RIS for a debilitated medical condition is warranted, he will forward the approval and packet of documents to the BOP's General Counsel.
+If the Warden determines that an RIS for a debilitated medical condition is warranted, he will forward the approval and packet of documents to the BOP's General Counsel.
 The General Counsel will then seek out the opinion of the Medical Director.
 If the General Counsel approves the request, it is forwarded to the Director of the Bureau of Prisons.
-The Director's decision is a final agency decision.
+The Director's decision is the final agency decision.

 If the Director approves, he will request that the U.S. Attorney for the prisoner's sentencing district move the court for early release of the prisoner.
 The court will then convene a hearing, consider argument and evidence, and render a decision.
 If the compassionate release application is approved, the BOP will release the prisoner as soon as his or her release plans are finalized.

 Seeking compassionate release due to a debilitated medical condition is not simple.
 Not only must a comprehensive review of the inmate's personal and medical situation be undertaken, but the petition must be carefully drafted and submitted to the Bureau.
 In addition to this, there typically comes a point during the review process where the compassionate release petition stalls.
 Having competent counsel to assist in pushing such requests through can literally be the difference between life and death.

 We at the Law Offices of Brandon Sample have experience with researching, drafting, submitting, and managing the compassionate release application process.
 We can help ensure that you qualify, are filing under the correct category, and can draft a petition which fulfills all of the Bureau's requirements.
 Additionally, we can contact select Bureau officials on your behalf if your petition stalls during the review process.
 This can make a significant difference in the likelihood of success of your petition.